tam1m/streamystats/README.md

 > Playback reporting plugin is no longer needed and Streamystats soely relies on the Jellyfin API for statistics.

 1. Install Docker and Docker Compose if you haven't already.
 2. Copy the `docker-compose.yml` file to your desired location.
+Use tag `:edge`.
 3. Change any ports if needed.
 Default web port is `3000`.
 4. Change the `SECRET_KEY_BASE` in the `docker-compose.yml` file to a random string.
 You can generate one with `openssl rand -hex 64`.
 5. Start the application with `docker-compose up -d`